 Other Dividend Stock Lists

-For US stocks, I have previously provided the following lists:
+For U.S. stocks, we have previously provided the following lists:

 Other dividend stock lists

 The Canadian Dividend Aristocrats 2022 is relatively select since it comprises only 91companies.
 This number is out of the over 1,600 companies listed on the Toronto Stock Exchange.

 The chart below shows the sector breakdown for the Canadian Dividend Aristocrats 2022 is seen in the chart below as ofJuly 31, 2023.